 Hemophilia is a bleeding disorder that slows the blood clotting process.
 People with this condition experience prolonged bleeding or oozing following an injury, surgery, or having a tooth pulled.
-In severe cases of hemophilia, continuous bleeding occurs after minor trauma or even in the absence of injury (spontaneous bleeding).
+In severe cases of hemophilia, continuous bleeding occurs after minor trauma or even when there is no obvious injury (sometimes called spontaneous bleeding).
 Serious complications can result from bleeding into the joints, muscles, brain, or other internal organs.
 Milder forms of hemophilia do not necessarily involve spontaneous bleeding, and the condition may not become apparent until abnormal bleeding occurs following surgery or a serious injury.

 The major types of this condition are hemophilia A (also known as classic hemophilia or factor VIII deficiency) and hemophilia B (also known as Christmas disease or factor IX deficiency).
-Although the two types have very similar signs and symptoms, they are caused by mutations in different genes.
+Although the two types have very similar signs and symptoms, they are caused by variants (also known as mutations) in different genes.
 People with an unusual form of hemophilia B, known as hemophilia B Leyden, experience episodes of excessive bleeding in childhood but have few bleeding problems after puberty.

 The two major forms of hemophilia occur much more commonly in males than in females.
 Hemophilia A is the most common type of the condition; 1 in 4,000 to 1 in 5,000 males worldwide are born with this disorder.
 Hemophilia B occurs in approximately 1 in 20,000 newborn males worldwide.

-Changes in the F8 gene are responsible for hemophilia A, while mutations in the F9 gene cause hemophilia B. The F8 gene provides instructions for making a protein called coagulation factor VIII.
+Variants in the F8 gene cause hemophilia A, while variants in the F9 gene cause hemophilia B. The F8 gene provides instructions for making a protein called coagulation factor VIII.
 A related protein, coagulation factor IX, is produced from the F9 gene.
 Coagulation factors are proteins that work together in the blood clotting process.
 After an injury, blood clots protect the body by sealing off damaged blood vessels and preventing excessive blood loss.

-Mutations in the F8 or F9 gene lead to the production of an abnormal version of coagulation factor VIII or coagulation factor IX, or reduce the amount of one of these proteins.
+Variants in the F8 or F9 gene lead to the production of an abnormal version of coagulation factor VIII or coagulation factor IX, or reduce the amount of one of these proteins.
 The altered or missing protein cannot participate effectively in the blood clotting process.
 As a result, blood clots cannot form properly in response to injury.
 These problems with blood clotting lead to continuous bleeding that can be difficult to control.
-The mutations that cause severe hemophilia almost completely eliminate the activity of coagulation factor VIII or coagulation factor IX.
-The mutations responsible for mild and moderate hemophilia reduce but do not eliminate the activity of one of these proteins.
+The variants that cause severe hemophilia almost completely eliminate the activity of coagulation factor VIII or coagulation factor IX.
+The variants involved in mild and moderate hemophilia reduce but do not eliminate the activity of one of these proteins.

 Other Names for This Condition